Broadband Terahertz Quantum Cascade Laser Dual-Comb Sources with Off-Resonant Microwave Injection: Results and discussion

 Figure \ref{injection} demonstrates the effect of microwave injection on the terahertz dual-comb laser source.
 The experimental results obtained as the lasers are operated in free running (RF off) are also shown for a clear comparison.
 In Figure \ref{injection}a, we show the dual-comb evolution as the injection condition is changed.
 The resonant microwave injection at 6.15499 GHz with 0 dBm RF power is first applied, which shows limited effects on the dual-comb bandwidth compared with that obtained in free running.
-As the RF power is increased to 5 dBm, actually the dual-comb signal disappears immediately or signals with a broad pedestal are observed.
+As the RF power is increased to 5 dBm, actually the dual-comb signal disappears immediately or signals with a broad pedestal are observed (see Figure S13d, Supporting Information).
 It indicates that high power RF injection brings about large phase noise, which damages the coherence of the terahertz modes.
 Similar phenomena were also found in an on-chip dual-comb source under a microwave injection \cite{Li2019Onchip}.
-In order to bring back the dual-comb signal, we introduce the off-resonant microwave injection (i.e., the injection frequency is far away from the repetition frequencies of the comb lasers) as the RF power is greater than 5 dBm.
+In order to bring back the dual-comb signal, we introduce the off-resonant microwave injection (i.e., the injection frequency is far away from the repetition frequencies of the comb lasers) when the RF power is greater than 5 dBm.
 It can be clearly seen from Figure \ref{injection}a that by implementing the off-resonant microwave injection, we obtain not only stable dual-comb operation but also broad dual-comb bandwidths.
-Especially, when we inject at 6.34299 GHz ($\sim$200 MHz away from $f _{\rm{BN1}}$ and $f _{\rm{BN1}}$ and $f _{\rm{BN1}}$ and $f _{\rm{BN1}}$ and $f _{\rm{BN1}}$, which is known as a powerful tool to significantly broaden the emission spectra of QCLs\cite{Li2015OE,Wang2009OE,SirtoriLPR}.
-This injection locking mechanism can be proved by the pulling effect observed by increasing the injecting RF power (see Figure \ref{injection}b and Figure S3 in Supporting Information).
-As the power of the injecting RF is increased, we can see $f _{\rm{BN1}}$ and on the left of $f _{\rm{BN1}}$ becomes stronger.
-It indicates that the mutual locking mechanism takes effect as the RF injection is applied.
-Different from the traditional optical injection locking, the mutual locking doesn't lock the two repetition rates ($f _{\rm{BN2}}$) together and we can still observe two separate repetition frequencies as shown in Figure \ref{injection}b.
-The two locking mechanisms, i.e., injection locking and mutual locking, function simultaneously and finally result in the broadening of the emission spectra as shown by the blue lines in Figure \ref{injection}d.
-Due to the optical bandwidth discrepancies between FTIR and dual-comb measurements (see Figures \ref{injection}a and \ref{injection}c), we assume that the mutual locking that is absent in the FTIR measurement plays a vital role in the bandwidth broadening.
-It is worth noting that for either the injection locking or mutual locking, the deep-level mechanism for the broadening is the four-wave mixing locking.
-The four-wave mixing is the inherent and important mechanism to generate equidistant frequency lines in the nonlinear GaAs gain medium.
-We assume that both injection locking and mutual locking can largely enhance the four-wave mixing locking effect in the QCLs, which then significantly broaden the emission spectra of the QCL combs.
-Finally, we observe the dual-comb line proliferation and bandwidth broadening as shown in Figure \ref{injection}a.
-In this work, the measured maximum dual-comb bandwidth is equivalent to an optical bandwidth of 620 GHz that is close the double of the lasing bandwidth (330 GHz) measured from a 6-mm-long laser with an identical active region structure \cite{Wan2017SR}.
-If we assume the gain bandwidth is a double of the lasing bandwidth as experimentally testified for a QCL emitting around 2.5 THz \cite{Gainbandwidth,Li2014APL}, the obtained 620 GHz optical bandwidth in this work almost reaches limit of the gain bandwidth of the laser active region.
+Especially, when we inject at 6.34299 GHz ($\sim$200 MHz away from $f_{\rm{BN2}}$) with a 19 dBm power, the optical bandwidth can reach 620 GHz with more than 90 lines, which is more than 3 times larger than the optical bandwidth measured in free running (147 GHz).
+To prove that the measured broad dual-comb bandwidth is resulted from the optical coupling of the two laser combs rather than some fake signals from electronic crosstalks, in Video 1 (Supporting Information) we show the real-time dual-comb operation when a metal board is used to block the terahertz beams.
+It can be clearly seen that when the optical coupling is blocked, the dual-comb signal disappears immediately.